Glogo

 🦍 Gorilla Commentary

-The GorillaTrades portfolio was stronger again today.
-Among the GorillaPicks that fell, only two dipped more than 1%; unconfirmed Western Alliance Bancorporation (WAL) dropped 1.5%, and Hyatt (H) gave back 2.8%.
-Conversely, JPMorgan Chase (JPM) and MetLife (MET) rose 2% and 2.3%, respectively, while AbbVie (ABBV) led among the winners, leaping more than 6%!
-Thus, an impressive 13 of 14 confirmed GorillaPicks in the GorillaTrades portfolio now hold unrealized gains, including five with double-digit gains.
-Only Costco (COST, -5.7%) holds an unrealized loss.
-On the other hand, Crocs (CROX) and Monarch Casino & Resorts (MCRI) hold 24% and 28% unrealized gains, respectively, while Atmos Energy (ATO) leads the portfolio with a 42% gain.
-In addition, 11 different GorillaPicks have achieved their first targets.
+Thus, 16 of 18 confirmed GorillaPicks in the GorillaTrades portfolio hold unrealized gains, including eight with double-digit gains.
+In fact, only Simpson Manufacturing (SDD, -8.7%) holds more than a 2% unrealized loss.
+On the other hand, Cincinnati Financial (CINF) and Monarch Casino & Resorts (MCRI) hold 21% and 23% unrealized gains, respectively.
+Crocs (CROX) holds a 31% gain, while Atmos Energy (ATO) leads the portfolio with a 51% gain.
+In addition, 13 different GorillaPicks have achieved their first targets.

 *Please click HERE to view all of the HIGHLIGHTED stop loss and target adjustments for this week: Current GorillaTrades Portfolio (http://www.gorillatrades.com/subscribers/long)